‘Days Of Our Lives’ Spoilers: Lani Makes A Heartbreaking Decision, Marlena Warns Sarah

-Days of Our Lives spoilers for Monday, November 4 reveal that there will be some major drama in Salem to start the weekend when Lani is forced to make a heartbreaking choice.
+Days of Our Lives spoilers for Monday, November 4, reveal that there will be some major drama in Salem to start the week when Lani is forced to make a heartbreaking choice.

 According to Soap Hub, Lani Price (Sal Stowers) will be stuck between a rock and a hard place when it comes to calling off her wedding to the love of her life, Eli Grant (Lamon Archey).
 Lani wants nothing more than to become Eli’s wife, but Gabi Hernandez (Camila Banus) is determined to stop the nuptials in a very chaotic fashion.